A new model for magnetoreception: Model

 We imagine that our biomolecule, like most others, has a singlet ground state \ket{S_{0}}.
-Light can then excite population to a higher lying singlet \ket{S_{1}}, probably through a cascade of non-radiative decays of other higher excited singlets.
-Such transitions would be strongly allowed by dipole selection rules.
-The excited singlet would normally simply decay back to the ground state, but it is also possible that population could go into a (degenerate or close to degenerate) triplet state \ket{T_{1}}.
-As we discuss below, the rate of this interconversion -- or intersystem crossing (ISC) rate -- can be dependent on the geomagnetic field, and lies at the heart of the magnetoreception mechanism.
-Finally, \ket{T_{0}}, reached through optical decay of \ket{T_{1}}, is a lower-lying, long-lived triplet state with a charge-separated orbital configuration of electron and hole.
-Any population in this level has an associated electric dipole moment, and this triggers the visual stimulus for the compass.
+Light can excite population to higher lying singlet states, as these transitions are strongly allowed by dipole selection rules.
+The molecule may then experience a cascade of non-radiative decays followed by a charge transfer during which the electron and hole become spatially separated, forming the radical pair singlet state \ket{S_{1}}.
+The singlet \ket{S_{1}} would normally simply decay back to the ground state (after a time that may be as short as a nanosecond), but it is also possible that population branches off into a (degenerate or close to degenerate) a radical pair triplet state \ket{T_{1}}.
+As we discuss below, the rate of the singlet-triplet interconversion -- or intersystem crossing (ISC) rate -- can be dependent on the geomagnetic field, and lies at the heart of the magnetoreception mechanism.
+Finally, \ket{T_{0}} is a lower-lying, long-lived triplet state that is reached through a fast optical or non-radiative decay of \ket{T_{1}}.
+The charge-separation of electron and hole in the radical pair configuration means that population in the level \ket{T_{0}} has an associated electric dipole moment, and this triggers the visual stimulus for the compass.
+[We note that our model requires a charge separation only for the level \ket{T_{0}}.
+It seems likely that the formation of the (charge-separated) radical pair occurs in the relaxation to \ket{S_{1}} and persists until the ground state \ket{S_{0}} is reached.
+However, in principle, our model would also allow for the levels \ket{S_{1}} and \ket{T_{1}} to have a localised excitonic character, with the spatial separation of charges into the radical pair only happing in the relaxation from \ket{T_{1}} to \ket{T_{0}}.]

 The dependence of the intersystem crossing rate on the geomagnetic field must be associated with an anisotropic term in the Hamiltonian.
-The origin of this term is not important; a hyperfine coupling between the electron in the optically excited exciton and a nuclear spin has been widely proposed in the literature.~\cite{ritz00, rodgers09a} In order to keep our discussion as simple as possible, we will assume that the excited triplet state \ket{T_{1}} has an isotropic electron $g$-factor $g_{e} = 2$ and a uniaxially anisotropic hole tensor,
+The origin of this term is not important; a hyperfine coupling between the electron in the optically excited exciton and a nuclear spin has been widely proposed in the literature \cite{ritz00, rodgers09a}.
+In order to keep our discussion as simple as possible, we will assume that \ket{S_1} and \ket{T_{1}} are subject to an isotropic electron $g$-factor $g_{e} = 2$ and a uniaxially anisotropic hole tensor:

+and as specific examples, we assume $\delta g = 0$ and $\Delta g = 0.2$.
+Here we have used the language of excitons, which are conventionally pictured as consisting of a single excited electron and a missing ground state electron (or hole); in a radical pair picture we would equivalently say that the two $g$-factors apply to the two unpaired radical spins.
+We have checked that the qualitative predictions of our model also work for the case of an anisotropic hyperfine coupling similar to the one described in Ref.~\cite{gauger11}.